-Inside: Here is a selection of spooky scary Halloween music and movies for kids to play (and watch) in the dark on Halloween night.
-Terrifying and downright chilling—the music and movies will invoke fear in the hearts of children, teens, and parents, but will also add to your Halloween fun!
+Inside: Here is a selection of spooky scary Halloween music and movies for kids and grandkids to play (and watch) in the dark on Halloween night.
+Terrifying and downright chilling—the music and movies will invoke fear in the hearts of children, grandchildren, teens, and parents, but will also add to your Halloween fun!

 Halloween and scary music go hand-in-hand.
 You probably own several Halloween CDs complete with all the scary music you need, but did you know that scary music is found in the classical repertoire?
 Believe it or not, classical music does contain some fairly ominous music.
 And, your kids will love listening to this music or watching the visual music on youtube.
 In our house, we call it, Halloween Music for Kids.

 I’ve also included 13 scary movies (and links) to watch on Halloween and some fun (and educational) games to play with your kids to help them understand just how important music is in the movies!
 Can you imagine holidays, movies, and even life…without music?!

-Here are a few suggestions of rather scary classical music that you can introduce to your children during October in preparation for Halloween.
+Here are a few suggestions of rather scary classical music that you can introduce to your children or grandchildren during October in preparation for Halloween.
 You can also use this music as background music for any of your Halloween parties or celebrations.
 Click on the link and it will take you to a YouTube Halloween Music video to watch.
 Also included are my Amazon Picks–if you want to purchase the music.

 In the Hall of the Mountain King by Edvard Grieg (in the Haunted Forest)